 - Q12: For each actor, computing the full name by concatenating first and last names.

 Some of the queries are a bit bizarre, but they actually manage to test all the basic operations on relations: attribute lookups, navigation, searches and linear scans.
-The results are shown here:
+The results are shown here in milliseconds:

-Cell is significantly slower than Java only for queries
+When compiling to Java Cell is significantly slower than equivalent Java code only for queries

 Q12.
 Let's take a look at each of them in turn.